Sufod/Gofus/README.md

 # Gofus

+/!\ PROJECT HAS BEEN MOVED TO GITLAB => https://gitlab.com/gofus /!\

 Gofus is a Dofus 1.30.0e full socket Bot written in Golang.

 The repository also contains a MITM proxy used to simplify the bot development process.